aliciasillers/PacBio-Methylation-Data-Project-Documentation/PacBio-Primrose-in-Ubuntu.md

 Step 1: conda

-ccs and primrose are installed using conda. conda can be installed on Ubuntu as part of anaconda or miniconda.
+ccs and primrose can be installed using conda. conda can be installed on Ubuntu as part of anaconda or miniconda.
 Here we will be using miniconda, but the process for installing anaconda is similar.
 This example is for miniconda3 for Linux 64-bit with Python 3.8.
 For other options visit this website: https://docs.conda.io/en/latest/miniconda.html#linux-installers

 ```bash